Data Quality Metric Library

 |

-The percentage of the number of latest rating records less than 2 years old at the end of the reported financial year with a valid inspection section (inspection start >= rating start and start of road, inspection end <= rating end and end of road).
+The percentage of the number of latest rating records less than two years old at the end of the reported financial year with a valid inspection section (inspection start >= rating start and start of road, inspection end <= rating end and end of road).

 Metric Purpose